 25 point buy: 16 str - 16 dex - 14 con - 9 int - 14 wis - 7 cha

 Expect to put all your favored class bonuses into bonus health.
 The alternate favored class bonuses are all terrible.
 However, you should probably shift around stats a bit depending on your racial modifiers.
-Post-racial, you generally want at least 14 str, 16 dex (18 dex if large size), and 12 con (and don't forget what I said about wisdom - post-modifier 7, 10, or 14 only).
+Post-racial, you generally want at least 14 str, 16 dex (18 dex if large size), and 12 con (and don't forget what I said about wisdom - post-modifier 6-7, 10, or 14 only - you can go below 6 if you start at a high enough level or you use Adaptive Shifter and thus don't lose hours/day duration).
 Use a point buy calculator

 if you need to figure it out.
 You could dump str lower if you're planning on going weapon finesse with shifter's edge and use piranha strike, but Weapon Finesse will cost you an extra feat and Shifter's Edge now requires you to use str for damage (no agile AoMF) and the pounce builds will be spending their feats on TWF, Power Attack, and Planar Wild Shape.
 This means you will be picking up Shifter's Edge rather late, which is when it will give you more damage to be worth the investment anyhow.